honeydipper/honeydipper/docs/developer.md

  * `driver` definition and `fearture` loading under the `daemon` section;
  * some wrapper `system` to define some `trigger`, `function` that can be used in rules;
  * some `workflow` to help users use the `function`s, see [Workflow composing guide](./workflow.md) for detail

-It is recommended to comment the configuration thoroughly with examples and use [Natural Docs](https://www.naturaldocs.org/) to generate reference documents so the users can learn how to use your integration.

 For example, I created a hypothetical integration for a z-wave switch, the configuration might look like:
 ```yaml